K\"ahler-Einstein metrics and the K\"ahler-Ricci flow on log Fano varieties: Introduction

 \subsection{Structure of the article}

 The article is organized as follows: \begin{itemize} \item Section \ref{sec:fec} is a recap on finite energy currents.
-It provides in particular a crucial integrability property of their potentials (finite energy functions). \item Section \ref{sec:strong} introduces the strong topology and establishes strong compactness of measures with uniformly bounded entropy. \item Section \ref{sec:lfp} studies the first basic properties of K\"ahler-Einstein metrics on log Fano pairs, showing in particular that the singularities are at most log terminal; \item Section \ref{sec:variational} gives a variational characterization of K\"ahler-Einstein metrics, extending some results from \cite{BBGZ}; \item Section \ref{sec:unique} provides an extension of the uniqueness results of Bando-Mabuchi and Berndtsson to the context of log Fano pairs, finishing the proof of Theorem A; \item Section \ref{sec:iteration} studies 'Ricci iteration' in the context of log Fano pairs, and contains the proof of Theorem B. \item Section \ref{sec:flow} recalls Song and Tian's construction of the normalized K\"ahler-Ricci flow on a $\Q$-Fano variety, and proves Theorem C; \item Section \ref{sec:example} adapts a construction of \cite{AGP06} to get examples of log Fano pairs and log terminal Fano varieties with K\"ahler-Einstein metrics that are not of orbifold type; \item The article ends with two appendices, the first one proving an Izumi-type estimate that plays a crucial role for the integrability properties of quasi-psh functions with finite energy, the second one providing an explicit version of Paun's Laplacian estimate \cite{Pau}, on which relies the $C^\infty$-convergence in Theorem B. \end{itemize}
+It provides in particular a crucial integrability property of their potentials (finite energy functions). \item Section \ref{sec:strong} introduces the strong topology and establishes strong compactness of measures with uniformly bounded entropy. \item Section \ref{sec:lfp} studies the first basic properties of K\"ahler-Einstein metrics on log Fano pairs, showing in particular that the singularities are at most log terminal; \item Section \ref{sec:variational} gives a variational characterization of K\"ahler-Einstein metrics, extending some results from \cite{BBGZ}; \item Section \ref{sec:unique} provides an extension of the uniqueness results of Bando-Mabuchi and Berndtsson to the context of log Fano pairs, finishing the proof of Theorem A; \item Section \ref{sec:iteration} studies 'Ricci iteration' in the context of log Fano pairs, and contains the proof of Theorem B. \item Section \ref{sec:flow} recalls Song and Tian's construction of the normalized K\"ahler-Ricci flow on a $\Q$-Fano variety, and proves Theorem C; \item Section \ref{sec:example} adapts a construction of \cite{AGP06} to get examples of log Fano pairs and log terminal Fano varieties with K\"ahler-Einstein metrics that are not of orbifold type; \item The article ends with three appendices.
+The first one proves an Izumi-type estimate that plays a crucial role for the integrability properties of quasi-psh functions with finite energy.
+The second one provides an explicit version of Paun's Laplacian estimate \cite{Pau}, on which relies the $C^\infty$-convergence in Theorem B. The third one gives a detailed proof of a version of Berndtsson's subharmonicity theorem that plays a crucial role in the proof of the uniqueness of K\"ahler-Einstein metrics.